What is E-Waste?

 A refurbisher is a person who will carry out the whole process of refurbishment in his/her business premises.

-Different category electronic items contribute for E-Waste annually, Personal Computing Devices accounts for around 70% of e-waste, telecom sector accounts for 12% e-waste, 8% from medical equipment and 7% from electric equipment.
+Different category electronic items contribute to E-Waste annually, Personal Computing Devices account for around 70% of e-waste, the telecom sector accounts for 12% of e-waste, 8% from medical equipment, and 7% from electric equipment.
+The Government division, public division companies, and private division companies produce nearly 75% of electronic waste, with the contribution of individual households only 16%.